Parasitic plant: Aquatic parasitic plants

 Parasitism also evolved within aquatic species of plants and algae.
 Parasitic marine plants are described as benthic, meaning that they are sedentary or attached to another structure.
 Plants and algae that grow on the host plant, using it as an attachment point are given the designation epiphytic (epilithic is the name given to plants/algae that use rocks or boulders for attachment), while not necessarily parasitic, some species occur in high correlation with a certain host species, suggesting that they rely on the host plant in some way or another.
 In contrast, endophytic plants and algae grow inside their host plant, these have a wide range of host dependence from obligate holoparasites to facultative hemiparasites.

 Marine parasites occur as a higher proportion of marine flora in temperate rather than tropical waters.
 While no full explanation for this is available, many of the potential host plants such as kelp and other macroscopic brown algae are generally restricted to temperate areas.
 Roughly 75% of parasitic red algae infect hosts in the same taxonomic family as themselves, these are given the designation adelphoparasites.
 Other marine parasites, deemed endozoic, are parasites of marine invertebrates (mollusks, flatworms, sponges) and can be either holoparasitic or hemiparasitic, some retaining the ability to photosynthesize after infection.
-These are the only parasitic plants that parasitize animal hosts.
+These are the only marine parasitic plants that parasitize animal hosts.

+However, in freshwater the algae Cladogonium ogishimae is the only known true holoparasite on an animal host, parasitizing on a variety of shrimp species and became a known pest in the freshwater shrimp aquarium hobby.

+It's mobile zoospores retain chlorophyll and are visible under the animals abdomen in severe infections, while filaments grow into the muscle.